Paw Patrol: The Movie: Plot

 Later, Humdinger reveals an extension he has added to the city's tallest skyscraper, putting his office at the very top.
 Kendra attempts to warn an indifferent Humdinger that the Cloud Catcher is being overworked and will soon dangerously malfunction.
 The machine goes critical, unleashing a hurricane on the town.
 Kendra calls the Paw Patrol to respond; they suit up, and Ryder names Liberty as their newest member and gives her a motor scooter to ride.

 As the pups help the citizens take cover, Ryder ascends to Humdinger's office and convinces him to evacuate by getting on the elevator.
 Ryder manually releases the elevator cables to quickly lower Humdinger and his kittens to the ground; he attempts to rappel down after them, but the storm blows the tower extension into another building, trapping Ryder in the debris.
 Seeing the tower fall, Chase uses a special motorcycle with suction cup tires to ride up the side of a skyscraper, arriving at the gap where the falling tower split its neighboring building.
 After briefly freezing up again when he realizes he cannot use his grappling hook, Chase remembers Ryder's words about his bravery and takes a leap of faith across the gap, finding Ryder trapped in the rubble on the other side and freeing him.
 They hurry down to safety, while Skye sacrifices her helicopter to destroy the Cloud Catcher and end the storm.

-Once the weather clears, Chase arrests Humdinger for gross negligence, public endangerment, and dognapping.
+Once the weather clears, Chase arrests Humdinger for gross negligence, public endangerment, and dognapping and he gets removed from office.
 The Paw Patrol is later given the key to Adventure City in a major ceremony held by Kendra and news reporter Marty Muckraker.
 As Ryder gives Liberty her own pup tag and collar to make her a true member of the team, one of the former pound dogs calls the team for help, and they happily depart for another rescue.